Abortion Questions – Abortion Pill FAQs

 Yes, you can drink water to help you swallow the mifepristone.

-There are two ways to use misoprostol: placing the pills in your vagina or under your tongue (sublingually).
-HowToUseAbortionPill suggests that you only use misoprostol under your tongue because it is more private (the pills dissolve faster and do not leave visible traces in your body) and has less risk of infection.
+There are two ways to successfully use misoprostol: placing the pills in your vagina (vaginally) or under your tongue (sublingually).
+HowToUseAbortionPill suggests that you only use misoprostol under your tongue because the pills dissolve quickly, and it is more private as they do not leave visible traces in your body.

 Both the combination of mifepristone and misoprostol and misoprostol-only are effective options.
-However, if available and affordable to you, the combination of mifepristone and misoprostol should be your preferred choice.
+However, if available and affordable to you, the combination of mifepristone and misoprostol should be your preferred choice as it is slightly more effective than misoprostol alone.

 98 women in 100 will have a complete abortion if mifepristone and misoprostol are used.
 About 95 women in 100 will have a complete abortion if only misoprostol is used.